 A sufficient humidity in the office

 The humidity in the office should be between 40 and 60 percent .
-Both too high and too low humidity bring with them various effects.
-For example, too high humidity promotes the formation of mold and causes health problems, especially for asthmatics and allergy sufferers.
-An air temperature that is too low also affects health.
-If there is too little humidity in the room air, the mucous membranes of office employees dry out more quickly.
-This makes them more susceptible to pathogens, which can spread more easily through dry air.
-If the air humidity is only between 20 and 35 percent, the risk of infection is about three times higher than with an average room humidity of 50 percent.
+Both too high and too low humidity levels have different effects.
+For example, too high a humidity level encourages the formation of mold and causes health problems, especially for asthmatics and allergy sufferers.
+Too low an air temperature also has an impact on health.
+If there is too little humidity in the room air, the mucous membranes of office workers dry out more quickly.
+This makes them more susceptible to pathogens, which can spread more easily in dry air.
+If the humidity is only between 20 and 35 percent, the risk of infection is around three times higher than with an average room humidity of 50 percent.

 We therefore recommend monitoring the air humidity with an air meter such as the air-Q and regulating it with a humidifier or dehumidifier if necessary.
 Placing indoor plants can also help improve the humidity in the office.